By Lilly Price & Rachel Gass – 7/31/25

 EXTERNALITIES & POLICY GAPS

-Externalized costs: One key reason fossil fuels appear inexpensive is that their environmental and social costs are not accounted for in their market price.
-Pollution, climate damage, and health impacts are passed on to the public, and there is currently no policy in place to fully account for this damage.
-Renewables avoid many of these public and environmental health costs, making them lower-cost overall.
+Externalized costs: Fossil fuels often appear inexpensive because their environmental and public health impacts are not reflected in their market price.
+Pollution, climate damage, and health effects are largely borne by the public.
+There is no comprehensive policy that fully accounts for these harms.

-But we’re not there yet.
-The market still favors fossil fuels in many ways, and this is where consumers come in.
-Every person who chooses renewable electricity helps shift demand, fund better infrastructure, and support a fairer, more sustainable energy system.
+We are not there yet.
+Today’s electricity markets still favor fossil fuels in many ways.
+This is where consumers matter.
+Every person who chooses renewable electricity helps shift demand, support new infrastructure, and move the energy system toward greater fairness and sustainability.

 Those extra few dollars?
 They’re not just covering the cost of power.
 They’re an investment in the future of the planet and people across the world.
 Choosing clean energy helps build a more livable future for everyone.